 One of the simplest ways to lower your home's heating and cooling costs is to properly insulate your attic.
-Attic insulation works by creating a thermal blanket between conditioned (living space) and unconditioned (your attic) spaces.
+Attic insulation works by creating a thermal blanket between conditioned (living space) and unconditioned (your attic) space.
 Think of a cold winter night.
 You put an extra blanket on your bed to help retain your body's heat.
 Additional attic insulation follows the same idea.
-Attic temperatures can easily range between 130°+ F degrees F (summer) to less than 10° F (winter).
+Attic temperatures can easily range between 130°+ degrees F (summer) to less than 10° F (winter).
 Since heat is always trying to move from warmer areas to cooler areas, properly insulating your attic can help keep your home closer to the desired temperature all year.
 Over time, building standards have increased the required minimal insulation in attics for new construction.
 These standards vary based upon location; northern climates generally require more attic insulation than southern climates due to our longer heating season.

 Eighty years ago, attic insulation was often overlooked since energy was cheap by today's standards.
-In the 1970s, energy prices starting skyrocketing and R-24 was the norm in many northern states.
-By the late 1990s, R-30 was standard.
-In 2006, R-38 became standard in many northern states.
-As of October 2018, the current building code requires R-49 attic insulation for new construction.
+In the 1970s when energy prices started to go up, many areas required R-24 minimum for attics.
+By the late 1990s, R-30 was the norm.
+By 2006, R-38 was standard for attics in most northern states.
+As of Oct.
+2018, R-49 is now standard for attics in new homes in most northern states.
 These R-values are the minimum required by our modern building standards.
-R-value is a material's thermal resistivity to allowing heat passage through it.
+“R-value” is a material's thermal resistivity to allowing heat passage through it.
 The higher the R-value, the more difficult it is for heat to pass through; this means that insulation helps slow down heat movement from one area to another.
 Since a material's R-value is "per inch" based, the thicker the insulation, the higher the R-value.

 Rolled fiberglass insulation